Resource roles

 You can view all available roles and their CRNs by using the cdp iam list-resource-roles command.

 Table 3.
-Data Hub resource roles
+Cloudera Data Hub resource roles

 Resource role Description Important considerations

-DataHubAdmin (Technical Preview) Grants administrative rights over the Data Hub cluster, such as start, stop, scale, repair and grant or revoke access.
+DataHubAdmin (Technical Preview) Grants administrative rights over the Cloudera Data Hub cluster, such as start, stop, scale, repair and grant or revoke access.
 When assigning this role, you should also assign the EnvironmentUser role.

-Granting DataHubAdmin role does not grant Cloudera Manager admin rights or Runtime service admin rights (for example NiFi Registry Admin).
+Granting DataHubAdmin role does not grant Cloudera Manager admin rights or Cloudera Runtime service admin rights (for example NiFi Registry Admin).

 Classic cluster resource roles